fnesveda/MapSwitcher/README.md

 When clicking those buttons, the currently displayed location gets extracted from the page URL and gets converted to the coordinate system used by the target service, from which the target URL is assembled and then opened.

-### Quirks and perks
-Most of the work the extension does happens in content scripts, except for the retrieval of Geoportal&#46;gov&#46;cz URLs.
-Geoportal uses a private API to request permalinks to a map view of a given location, and the API does not accept cross-origin requests.
-To work around that, we need to send requests to the API from a background script, which avoids the CORS problems.

 Links
 -----
 - [Project homepage](https://www.nesveda.com/projects/MapSwitcher/)